 Getting started with prenatal care

-Call us to schedule an appointment as soon as you know you’re expecting so we can start planning together.
+Call us to schedule an appointment as soon as you know you’re pregnant so we can help you plan for a healthy pregnancy and birth.
 You can speak to a nurse to ask questions, get important information, and find out when to come in for your first prenatal care appointment.

 Calculating your due date